rutsky/svnfs/README.md

 License
 -------

-svnfs distributed under terms of GNU General Public License v3.
+svnfs is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Copyright (C) 2001  Jeff Epler  <jepler@unpythonic.dhs.org>